 In order to enter Canada to reunite with family, my wife needed the marriage certificate, the birth certificate for our daughter, and a copy of my study permit (which I sent her after getting it at the border).

 The process at the Montréal airport was a bit stressful because it wasn’t immediately clear to the immigration officer what kind of visa they needed, since neither of them were going to be working or studying.
-He eventually gave each of them a visitor visa valid for the same period as my study permit.
-We’ll need to renew their visas when I renew my permit.
+He eventually gave each of them a visitor permit valid for the same period as my study permit.
+We’ll need to renew their permits when I renew mine.
+Université Laval has a useful page documenting the options for bringing family members with you to Québec.

 Originally we planned to keep our car, and we learned too late that this meant we should have exported the car at a customs office in Detroit before crossing, and then applied for a temporary import at the Canadian border.
 Since we’d already entered Canada with the car, that was going to mean driving back to the US, getting the car inspected and exported, re-entering Canada, applying for a temporary import into Canada, and registering the vehicle and getting auto insurance in Québec.
 All of this extra effort and cost (plus some convincing from Not Just Bikes and 5kids1condo) led us to decide to sell our car and sign up for a car share service instead.
 I’ve actually lost 15 pounds in the last two months just by biking to school. 👍🚴🚆